WeblateOrg/weblate/docs/admin/continuous.rst

 URL of your repository (see :ref:`component`) and enjoy Weblate automatically pushing changes to your repository.

-In case you do not want direct pushes by Weblate, there is support for GitHub pull requests or Gerrit reviews, you can activate these by choosing `GitHub` or `Gerrit` as VCS in :ref:`component`.
+In case you do not want direct pushes by Weblate, there is support for GitHub, GitLab pull requests or Gerrit reviews, you can activate these by choosing `GitHub`, `GitLab` or `Gerrit` as VCS in :ref:`component`.

 Protected branches
 ++++++++++++++++++